aisha-gregg/nodejs-advanced/README.md

 The API can be used with the path:
 [API V1](/apiv1/anuncios)

-### Security

-The API uses JSON Web Token to handle users.
-First you will need to call /usuarios/register to create a user.

-Then call /usuarios/authenticate to obtain a token.

-Next calls will need to have the token in:

-- Header: x-access-token: eyJ0eXAiO...
-- Body: { token: eyJ0eXAiO... }
-- Query string: ?token=eyJ0eXAiO...

 ### Language

 All requests that return error messages are localized to english, if you want to